• Skip to primary navigation

 Ingredients

-• Unsalted butter: I love using creamy European butter, but any butter will be great.
+• Unsalted butter: I love using creamy European-style butter.

 • Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work, although freshly minced tastes better.